-Sometimes newbies ask about cheap rims to try wheelbuilding, something of a contradiction in a question.
-It’s thinking about the cost of failure versus the experience and rewards of success.
+Sometimes newbies ask about cheap rims to try wheelbuilding, which isn’t the right way to think about starting.
 Rim quality sets the stage so inexpensive rims may serve to frustrate more than anything.
 If you’re apprehensive about wheelbuilding, and there isn’t any reason to be, stay away from ultralight rims and low spoke count rims.
 Stay away from ultralight spokes (but don’t go nuts with heavyweight spokes either).
 Buy a quality rim with the attributes you want to ride and you’ll do fine.

 Blog: May, 2017

 This is another build using China-direct carbon rims.
 These are tubulars from Light-Bicycle, a brand featured on this blog a few times.
 They’re nice rims.
 The new infosheet from LB says special skills are required to build carbon rims but I can’t agree.
 If you’re smart enough to use a tensiometer, you can build carbon.
 I like nipple washers with carbon but otherwise my process is the same.

 - RT @bccycle: Manufacturing millions of new EVs is far, far less helpful in reducing transportation-based CO2 emissions than investing massi…21 days ago

 - Thanks to some extra time on account of breaking my leg (2018) and temporarily shutting the shop for COVID (2020),… https://t.co/vlpjRXiEQX145 days ago

 - RT @bikeradar: Why we should fiercely defend and celebrate the repairability of bicycles ⚡️ https://t.co/nuaOuLndXD166 days ago